faizilham/msc-thesis/main/ch6_collection_extension.typ

 $
 ]

 Instead of always marking the utilization of construction call sites to $NU$, it now depends on instantiated utilization annotation of the function's return value.
-We also update the function `ApplyEff` called by `MarkArgs` and `MarkFV`, which now also replaces any occurring utilization variable $omega$ to $ypo(omega)$, that is the latest known assignment value of $omega$ after the signature instantiation.
+We also update the function `ApplyEff` called by `MarkArgs` and `MarkFV`, which now also replaces any occurring utilization variable $omega$ to $ypo(omega)$, which is the latest known assignment value of $omega$ after the signature instantiation.

 #[
 $